NeilClack/MyWeather/README.md

 - [x] Remaining weather data needs to be displayed on the page
 - [x] Site needs to be styled for Mobile screens
 - [ ] Site needs to be styled for desktop screens
+- [ ] Move location results list to a separate component

 ### Extra Features